 - Septic pelvic thrombophlebitis – This rare condition occurs when an infected blood clot begins to cause inflammation within the pelvic vein.
 It’s more common in women who have a C-section instead of a natural birth.
 While most women recover fully, without prompt treatment, it may be fatal.
 Although this condition is most common after birth, it can also occur after pelvic surgery, miscarriage, or gynecological diseases.
 Symptoms include pelvic pain, back pain, fever, vomiting, nausea, chills, and at times, a ropelike mass that can be felt in the abdomen.

-Pelvic varicose veins are also quite common during pregnancy, and they occur for a variety of reasons.
+Pelvic varicose veins are quite common during pregnancy, and they occur for a variety of reasons.
 First, as the uterus grows, it begins putting pressure on the inferior vena cava, which is the large vein that carries the blood back to your heart from the lower extremities.
 Blood volume also increases during pregnancy by up to 20%, which puts a more significant load on the vascular system.

 During pregnancy, progesterone spikes occur, and there are spikes in hormones that relax your pelvic ligaments and the smooth muscle cells that are inside your veins.
 This makes the upward journey of your blood a lot harder during pregnancy.
 All of these factors combine.
 Veins dilate, which results in backpressure against the valves, which results in even more vein dilation.